CAREER OPPORTUNITIES

 QUALIFICATIONS, KNOWLEDGE SKILL REQUIRED (Minimum education and experience needed to perform the job adequately)

-• Bachelor’s degree required.
+• Bachelor’s degree.
 Experience may be considered in-lieu of a degree.

-• Has a proven ability to work with and meet tight deadlines
+• Proven ability to work with and meet tight deadlines

 QUALIFICATIONS, KNOWLEDGE SKILL DESIRED: